appcircleio/appcircle-docusaurus/docs/marketplace/jenkins/enterprise-store/index.md

 import Screenshot from '@site/src/components/Screenshot';

-The Appcircle Enterprise Store plugin allows users to publish their apps to appcircle app store
+The Appcircle Enterprise Store plugin enables users to publish their apps to the Appcircle App Store.

 ### Install Appcircle Enterprise Store Plugin

-Go to your Jenkins dashboard and follow, Manage Jenkins > Plugins and search for "Appcircle Enterprise Store"
+Go to your Jenkins dashboard and navigate to Manage Jenkins > Manage Plugins.
+Then, search for "Appcircle Enterprise Store" in the available plugins section.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/sp-158-installation_steps.png' />